glorialulu/TSNet/docs/limitations.rst

 Units
 ------

-All data in tsnet is stored in the following SI (International System) units:
+All data in TSNet is stored in the following SI (International System) units:

 * Length = :math:`m`
 * Diameter = :math:`m`